 A fact most people do not know is that while our water is tested for many things, it normally is not tested for drugs.
-In America over the counter drugs and illegal drugs are starting to show in our water supply.
+In America over the counter drugs and illegal drugs are starting to

 A vast array of pharmaceuticals — including antibiotics, anti-convulsants, mood stabilizers and sex hormones — have been found in the drinking water supplies of at least 41 million Americans, an Associated Press investigation shows.